Home Battery Cost UK (2026): What You'll Pay

 The honest answer depends heavily on your solar generation profile, consumption patterns, and the tariff you're on.

-A battery's financial value comes from two sources: avoided import costs at 24–28p/kWh, and time-of-use arbitrage on tariffs like Octopus Agile where you can charge cheaply overnight and avoid peak rates in the evening.
+A battery's financial value comes from two sources: avoided import costs — the Ofgem price cap puts the average import unit rate at around 24.67p/kWh for April–June 2026 — and time-of-use arbitrage on tariffs like Octopus Agile where you can charge cheaply overnight and avoid peak rates in the evening.
 The avoided import value is passive and reliable.
 The arbitrage value requires either a smart system or active management.

 What a battery does not do is shorten your solar payback period.
 It adds cost, and that cost needs to be recovered.
 The typical effect is to make your solar installation more valuable in use — more self-consumption, less grid dependency — while extending the combined payback period modestly.
 For realistic figures on what solar plus battery returns look like, the solar panel cost and savings guide covers both scenarios.
 For context on whether solar itself is worth it before adding a battery, this assessment of whether solar panels are worth it in the UK is a sensible starting point.